|The Benefits of a Montessori Education:

-That’s why at Montessori School of Evergreen, you can visit a Primary classroom and see children—as young as three years old—manipulating the world around them in their own unique ways and at their own pace.
+That’s why at Montessori School of Evergreen, you can visit a Primary classroom and see children—as young as three years old—managing the world around them in their own unique ways and at their own pace.
 You can watch a child building words with the moveable alphabet, building a concrete representation of the trinominial theorem, painting a map of Africa, and mastering addition, subtraction, multiplication, and division with manipulatives.
 In the Montessori classroom, children learn by doing.

 One of the most important outcomes in a Montessori Education is teaching the student how to learn.
 Maria Montessori believed that the motivation for learning must come from within the child and when it does, a lifelong learner is born.